Our Programs

 4. Brief description of the role of the nominee at the overseas post or domestic ECA office;

-5. Narrative (not to exceed three pages) describing the achievement(s) of the nominee and justifying the nomination.
+5. Narrative (not to exceed two pages) describing the achievement(s) of the nominee and justifying the nomination.

 Nominations for the occasional Emeritus Award for Cultural Diplomacy may be submitted to the Roth Foundation via email at any time.
 Please include a c.v. for the individual and a narrative (not to exceed three pages) describing the achievement(s) of the nominee and justifying the nomination.
 The Foundation will assemble a committee to evaluate the nomination and reserves the right to: reject the nomination, should the committee so decide; or select the time and venue for bestowing the award, should the committee approve the nomination.